ReneGreblicki/Inside-the-Data-Job-Market-Skills-Salaries-and-Hiring-Trends/README.md

 ### 🧹 Data Preparation

-I began by importing the raw job posting dataset into Power Query.
-To support analysis, I separated the data into two related tables:
+The raw job posting dataset was imported into Power Query.
+To support analysis, the data was separated into two related tables:

 #### 📋 data_jobs_all